 I felt like I’d narrowly avoided being mugged.

 Subsequently, I did some research, and luckily landed on my current hosting company.
-I’ve been using them since 2009, and they host all of my blogs.
+I’ve been using them since 2012, and they host many of my blogs.

 And do you want to know how much they cost?

-So, my advice for blog hosting, would be the company that I use.
+So, my advice for blog hosting would be the company that I use for some of my blogs.
 No baiting and switching.
 Great service.
 I have no complaints 🙂

 As for getting traffic once you’ve started your new blog, that’s changed too.